forrestthewoods/fts_gitignore_nuke/readme.md

 # Support

-`fts_gitignore_nuke` was built for Windows.
-It has also been tested on Ubuntu, and should support other platforms.
-This tool was written for personal use cases and may require slight modification to support different environments or workflows.
+`fts_gitignore_nuke` should work for Window, macOS, and Linux.
+It was written primarily for my personal Windows based use cases.
+It may require slight modification to support different environments or workflows.
 Pull requests welcome!

 # Performance

 `fts_gitignore_nuke` is relatively fast and multithreaded by default.
-Disk IO is the clear bottleneck.
+Disk IO is an unavoidable bottleneck.

-# How to prevent critical files from being deleted?
+# Question: Can I keep important local files, such as private keys, that are not added to source control?

+Yes!

 In addition to `.gitignore` files, `fts_gitignore_nuke` will also look for `.gitnuke` files.
-A `.gitnuke` file is loaded exactly as a regular `.gitignore` behavior.
-Expected user behavior is for `.gitnuke` files to contain whitelist patterns (example: `!foo.key`) for files and folders that are not part of a Git repo but should not be nuked.
+A `.gitnuke` file is loaded exactly as a regular `.gitignore` file.
+Expected user behavior is for `.gitnuke` files to contain whitelist patterns (example: `!foo.privatekey` or `!/LocalContent`) for files and folders that are not part of a Git repo but should not be nuked.
 Examples of such content are private keys, local content, or expensive build artifacts.

 When matching a path `fts_gitignore_nuke` will run through all hierarchical `.gitnuke` files and then all `.gitignore` files.
 This means that every `.gitnuke` file has higher precedence than every `.gitignore` file.